lkhollman/CppND-Capstone-Snake-Game/README.md

 The SDL2 Library is utilized for overall functionality.

 ### main.cpp
-Initiates program and settings for game play:  sets game play frames per second, screen size in pixels, and the establishes the grid size for the snake to navigate through.
+Initiates program and settings for game play:  Sets game play frames per second (FPS), screen size in pixels, and establishes the grid size for the snake to navigate through.

 Creates the following objects: renderer, controller, and game

 Calls game.Run to start the game.

-Prints final messages to the console when game is over.
+Prints final messages to the console when the game is over.

 ### controller.cpp
 Detects which arrow key is pressed.

 ### game.cpp
 Contains the game loop.
-Takes the input from controller, produces a random x,y coordinate for food placement, and renders it to the screen through the renderer class.
+Takes input from the controller class, produces a random x,y coordinate for food placement, and renders it to the screen through the renderer class.

 Maintains frame rate by measuring how much time operations take to complete; ensuring consistent game play.